FullStackTypeScriptCourse/course_material/week5_project_part1/README.md

-# Week 5: Semester project part 1
+# Week 5: Semester project part 1: React and Typescript

 ## Objectives
 - Deepen your understanding of typescript and react
 - Create the first part of your semester project
 - Get more routine working with the different react ojbect types